Skip to main content

 1971 Bury Baptist Church formed, amalgamating Chesham Road, Tenterden Street and Rochdale Road churches.

-1970s Bible Baptist Church (later in former Mount Pleasant Methodist Church on Wood Street)
+1970s Bible Baptist Church starts.
+Later moves to former Mount Pleasant Methodist Church on Wood Street.

-1985 St Mark's Church, Brookshaw Street closes, and joins with St John's church on Parkinson Street, and is renamed St John's with St Mark's.
+1985 St Mark's Church on Brookshaw Street closes, and joins with St John's church on Sunny Avenue, and is renamed St John's with St Mark's.

 2007 United Reformed Church relocated from Rochdale Road to the present location on Parson's Lane.